mahyarmirrashed/bot-kaomoji/README.md

   dump(emojis, f)
 ```

-#### Credits
+#### Credits & Attributions

-We would like to thank SmileX from [kaomoji.ru](https://kaomoji.ru) who provided most of the Kaomojis available with this bot.
+I would like to thank SmileX from [kaomoji.ru](http://kaomoji.ru/en/) who provided most of the Kaomojis available with this bot.